atljeremy/JFDepthView/README.md

 ```

-### JFDepthView will notify your presented UIViewController of the didRotate... event
+### JFDepthView will notify your Presented UIViewController of the didRotate... event
 ### so you can do what ever customizations need to be done to your presented view
 ```objective-c